Complement fixation test to C burnetii

-The complement fixation test to C. burnetii is a blood test that checks for infection due to bacterium called Coxiella burnetii (C. burnetii) which causes Q fever.
+The complement fixation test to Coxiella burnetii (C burnetii) is a blood test that checks for infection due to bacteria called C burnetii, which causes Q fever.

 How the Test is Performed